diyaa97daoud/robot-simulator/planning/first-model-report.md

 ## 12. Suggested Report Positioning

-A precise academic wording for this model is the following:

 > The first optimized model extends the reference warehouse simulation by replacing the idealized one-pallet-one-robot assumption with a persistent shared AMR fleet coordinated through decentralized bidding and claiming.
 The model introduces battery-aware operation, recharge constraints, intermediate storage areas, and local conflict resolution.
 Experimental results show that these additions substantially increase realism but also impose severe throughput and delay penalties.
-The model therefore serves as a foundational constrained coordination baseline rather than as a high-performance decentralized solution.
+The model therefore serves as a foundational constrained coordination baseline rather than as a high-performance decentralized solution.# Initial Optimized Coordination Model